quadrama/quadrama.github.io/_posts/2022-03-14-comp-drama-analysis-workshop.md

 ---

 This is a CfP for the "Workshop on Computational Drama Analysis: Achievements and Opportunities" which will be held in Cologne on 14/15 September 2022.
+Deadline for 1-page abstracts is 6 May 2022.

 * TOC
 {:toc}